znck/Mastering-Vue/Chapter 1/README.md

 #### Controlling Reusable Elements

-Whenever possible, vue re-uses elements when rendering conditional blocks which makes vue very fast.
+Whenever possible, Vue re-uses elements when rendering conditional blocks which makes Vue very fast.
 We can take advantage of these re-used elements, e.g. `<input>` element preserves the entered text as the element is re-used.

 ``` html